 Medellín, Colombia (Fall 2016), where fellows built a foundation for the learning network and explored “social urbanism” interventions and innovation spaces across the city.

 Fortaleza, Brazil (Spring 2017), where fellows visited Instituto Banco Palmas to learn about powerful social and finance initiatives focused on shared wealth creation and economic democracy.

 Mississippi, United States (Fall 2017), where fellows will explore the intersections of Black struggle and shared wealth building in the US South.

 Through these collective learning spaces, Fellows and CoLab staff are developing a framework for economic democracy in the Americas to serve as a dynamic conceptual and practical resource for advancing thinking and practice in the field.
 Additionally, fellows are beginning to build transnational collaborations in areas between their organizations and institutions.

-Dedicated to the legacy of activist and scholar Mel King, the Mel King Community Fellows (MKCF) program builds upon a 40-year-old tradition of bridging practice-based knowledge and academic research.
-The program’s goal is to create a dispersed learning network among the Fellows, who are recognized community leaders with experience in a range of social justice pursuits.
-Fellows focus on exploring emerging issues in cities and regions, investigating longstanding debates about deepening democracy and improving their understanding of the connections between economic justice and democracy – economic democracy.
+Dedicated to the legacy of activist and scholar Mel King, the Mel King Community Fellows (MKCF) program builds upon a 40-year-old tradition of bridging practice-based knowledge and the academy.
+The program creates a learning network among the fellows, who are recognized leaders with experience in a range of social justice pursuits.
+The program’s goal is to create a dispersed learning network among the fellows for co-creating knowledge, deepening their leadership capacities, and advancing their work.